timmycarr/cloud-client/README.md

 Need to download and update the Dockerfile with your VMware source directory unzipped.

-Build your container locally and then execute with:
+Build your container locally nd then execute it interactively to allow acceptance of the VMware EULA:

-docker run -it <image name>
+docker run -it \<image name>